schleuder/schleuder-website/schleuder/docs/older/3.2/list-admins.md

 This keyword must be send to the normal list-address: `foo@hostname`.

 x-attach-listkey:
-: Attachs the public key of the list.
+: Attaches the public key of the list.
 Probably most useful in combination with x-resend.

 #### Other